-The dinoflagellates belongs to the big assembly of flagellates Protista, comprising of the phylum Dinoflagellata..
-Most of them come from the marine plankton; however, they are frequent inhabitants of the fresh water, and are scattered according to the salinity, temperature or depth.
-It is understood that several dinoflagellates are photosynthetic, however, a great percentage of them are really mixotrophic (which means Wiki-an organism that is able to use an assortment of diverse energy sources and carbon), in combination of photosynthesis along with intake of prey (phagotrophy).
+The dinoflagellates belong to the big assembly of flagellates Protista, comprising the phylum Dinoflagellata.
+Most of them come from marine plankton; however, they are frequent inhabitants of the freshwater and are scattered according to the salinity, temperature, or depth.
+It is understood that several dinoflagellates are photosynthetic, however, a great percentage of them are really mixotrophic (which means Wiki-an organism that is able to use an assortment of diverse energy sources and carbon), in a combination of photosynthesis along with intake of prey (phagotrophy).
 The dinoflagellates are considerably smaller than the diatoms; however, when considering the number of their species, they are the biggest assembly of marine eukaryotes.
-Few of these species belong to the endosymbionts (Wiki-smaller symbiotic associates, residing within a host organism), of the marine animals.
+Few of these species belong to the endosymbionts (Wiki-smaller symbiotic associates, residing within a host organism), of marine animals.
 They have a crucial role to play in the biology of coral reefs.
 The remaining dinoflagellates are predators with no color, living on several other protozoa.
-Besides, some forms are parasitic (for instance the Pfiesteria, Oodinium).
+Besides, some forms are parasitic (for instance the Pfiesteria, and Oodinium).
 There are dinoflagellates, which, according to their life cycle, create stages to resting (these are the dinocysts or dinoflagellates cysts).

 Dinoflagellates are referred to as protists, within their own class, Dinoflagellata.